 Here you will find a list of sources with historical and other background information on the Salem Witchcraft Trials of 1692, curated by your HPL librarians.
-Among these are electronic sources: websites and journal articles available from electronic databases and print sources: journal articles, books and chapters from books.

 If you have a question, need help finding a source or you want to find more resources, please contact us.

 Includes primary sources--documents and images--relating to the trials of 1692 and an informative introductory essay that recounts events in Salem at the time of the trials.
 This is part of the Famous American Trials site of Douglas O. Linder at the University of Missouri-Kansas City School of Law.

 This interactive site simulates the terrifying experience of being accused of witchcraft in Salem in 1692.
 After the interactive feature, users can ask questions of historians and view a bibliography.
 An excellent use of technology to bring history alive.

 This official website of the Salem Witch Museum in Salem, Massachusetts includes essays on the hysteria surrounding the trials, a map of the surrounding area, and a tour of the sites from the Salem of 1692 that can still be seen today.